elmoxbt/Game-Vault/README.md

 - **`adjust_bins` instruction** - Permissionless volatility-triggered rebalancing
 - Compares new Pyth confidence vs stored volatility
 - Triggers when volatility change >= 20%
-- Removes liquidity from old bins → adds to new optimal range
+- Removes liquidity from old bins, adds to new optimal range
 - Emits `BinsAdjustedEvent` for frontend sync
 - Added `last_bin_adjustment_timestamp` field to Vault
 - Tests passing: `init_vault`, `deposit`, `adjust_bins`

 **How It Protects:**
-- Calm → Volatile (300% spike): Bins auto-widen from ±5% to ±15%
+- Calm to Volatile (300% spike): Bins auto-widen from ±5% to ±15%
-- Volatile → Calm (80% drop): Bins auto-tighten from ±30% to ±15%
+- Volatile to Calm (80% drop): Bins auto-tighten from ±30% to ±15%
 - Sniper attacks during volatility automatically absorbed by wider ranges
 - Anyone can trigger (decentralized protection)